-Jack Nicklaus turned 74 Tuesday, marking one year for each of his PGA Tour victories – plus one.
+Jack Nicklaus turned 76 today (Jan.
+21, 2016), marking one year for each of his PGA Tour victories – plus three.

 The standard-bearer for the game of golf worldwide – a pedestal that appears sturdier and sturdier with each passing year – it comes as no surprise Nicklaus has a distinguished history with Pinehurst.

 And it is an interesting history, to say the least.
 His win at the 1975 World Open – a playoff victory over Billy Casper that counts as No. 59 on the Nicklaus PGA Tour ledger – is probably the least surprising of all.
 Nicklaus won at least one PGA Tour event in 17 consecutive years.
 Of course he won in Pinehurst.

 Not that 1975 was a season to overlook in the Nicklaus canon.
 It proved to be one of his best, and Pinehurst capped it.
 He won five times and was named the PGA Player of the Year for the fourth time.
 Two of those victories were in major championships, including The Masters (his fifth) and the PGA Championship (his fourth), which came a mere 31 days before the start of the ’75 World Open.

 But Nicklaus had won in Pinehurst long before he toured Pinehurst No. 2 in 4-under 280 in September 1975.
 Just a few weeks before he made his signature splash on the golf scene with a victory in the 1959 U.S. Amateur, Nicklaus captured the 1959 North and South Amateur at Pinehurst, clipping Gene Andrews 1-up, but with scores of 83 and 84 in the 36-hole final when No. 2 may have been its toughest.

 Nicklaus was 19.
 Stocky.
 With a crew cut.

 Years later, he reflected on the victory.